AviatrixSystems/Docs/HowTos/field_notices.rst

 If you run into any issues during upgrade, you can reach out to Aviatrix Support by opening a ticket at Support Portal at https://support.aviatrix.com

-Please subscribe to the Security Alerts mailing list at securityalerts@aviatrix.com to get notified earlier on any future vulnerabilities.
-To subscribe, send an email to securityalerts@aviatrix.com with "Subscribe" in subject line.

 Field Notice 0036 (2022/01/11)